 It’s easy-going working characteristics, rich brown coloration, and dimensional stability puts the wood in a the top of the domestic woods in popularity.
-To top it off, the Black Walnut is shock resistance, and stupidly strong for its weight.
+To top it off, Black Walnut is shock resistant and stupidly strong for its weight.
 Black Walnut is one of the most prized species native to the United States.

 In most places where this species of Juniper grows it grows rather slowly.
 In the Great State of Texas however, this Juniper tree grows like a weed thanks to our climate and will overtake a pasture in a few short year is not kept in check.